Madring: Local government involvement

-Formula One chooses Madrid
+Formula One

 In January 2024, Formula One announced that it would move the Spanish Grand Prix to Madrid's IFEMA Exhibition Centre from 2026 to 2035.
-The FIA's Formula Two and Formula Three competitions will also move to Madrid as support races.
+The FIA's Formula 2 and Formula 3 competitions will also move to Madrid as support races.
 Contractors Acciona and Eiffage agreed to construct the circuit for million, and Match Hospitality (the hospitality manager for the British Grand Prix) agreed to invest million over ten years to build VIP areas for the race.
 The circuit is expected to be ready by May 2026.

 The Madrid project reportedly offered to pay Formula One m/year, nearly twice as much as Barcelona's current payment of m, in exchange for the right to host the race.
 In addition, Autosport noted that Formula One Group owner Liberty Media was attracted to the IFEMA site's easy access to public transportation and a major airport; the Barcelona circuit is 26 miles from the city airport and has a reputation for heavy traffic.
 Formula One envisioned that the circuit's access to downtown Madrid would permit celebrations and fan activities in the city centre.

 The move put Barcelona's race status in jeopardy.
 Although Formula One chief Stefano Domenicali left open the possibility of keeping Montmeló on the calendar beyond 2026 (under a different Grand Prix name), he later admitted that it was unlikely; he has also said that he has no plans to add more races to the Formula One calendar.
 Díaz Ayuso claimed that while "it was not an easy task" to bring Formula One to Madrid, the status of the Barcelona race "has nothing to do with Madrid".
 Catalonia's then-president Pere Aragonès responded that he was still negotiating with Formula One about keeping Montmeló's race slot beyond 2026 and that he would not allow "outsiders" to dictate when future developments would be announced.

 Name

-In March 2025, the race organisers announced that the IFEMA circuit would be named the Madring, a portmanteau of "Madrid" and "ring".
+In March 2025, the race organisers announced that the IFEMA circuit would be named the Madring, a portmanteau of "Madrid" and "ring", evoking the names of several other European race tracks such as the Nürburgring and Hungaroring.
+Race organizers also outlined their ambition for the track to become a "spectacle circuit" like other city tracks on the calendar, such as the Miami International Autodrome and the Las Vegas Strip Circuit.

 Layout

-The circuit, designed by the specialist company Studio Dromo, responsible for the design of Yas Marina Circuit and the renovations of Circuit Zandvoort and Circuit de Spa-Francorchamps, will have a total length of 5.474 km.
-It will be made up of 22 corners with fast sections such as the "Valdebebas linked corners" and technical sections, such as the "Bunker".
+The circuit, designed by the specialist company Studio Dromo, responsible for the design of Yas Marina Circuit and the renovations of Circuit Zandvoort and Circuit de Spa-Francorchamps, has a total length of 5.414 km.
+It is made up of 22 corners with fast sections such as the "Valdebebas linked corners" and technical sections, such as the "Bunker".